system-zero/system-zero/data/docs/la.md

      before the new line character.
 In any other case it is considered an error.

-   - variables can be declared in consecutive manner, separated with a comma and they can spawn to multiply lines, e.g.,:
+   - variables can be declared in consecutive manner, separated with a comma and they can span to multiply lines, e.g.,:

        var i = 0, ii = 1,
          a = null,